JonathanWilbur/nelk-stack-docker/README.md

 and edit the configuration files in `./configuration/curator/`.

 **WARNING: Curator is literally a tool for deleting old ElasticSearch entries.
 If you misconfigure it, you could delete wanted data.**

+## Troubleshooting

+- On Windows, you have to set the `PWD` environment variable.
+From PowerShell, run `$env:PWD=$PWD`.
+- If you are running this on a Windows machine, know that Hyper-V, which Docker uses, reserves large ranges of TCP ports, even when they are not in use.
+If you are finding that a container will anomalously not start because it cannot bind on a specific TCP port, even though nothing is listening on it, this may be the culprit.
+See [this GitHub issue](https://github.com/docker/for-win/issues/3171).

 ## ToDo